Close, done and maybe: The latest on every Liverpool story of the transfer window

-Close, done and maybe: The latest on every Liverpool story of the transfer window - gallery
+Close, done and maybe: Latest on every Liverpool story of the transfer window as another loan secured

 It's been a quiet start to the January transfer window at Liverpool.